 The rich culture and vibrant atmosphere of the province have earned it the title “Europe of North America”.
 Other than its lush green forests and …

-Although the use of cannabis has been legalized in many countries, there are still laws guiding the use of Cannabis to ensure that these products aren’t abused.
+Although cannabis has been legalized in many countries, there are still laws guiding the use of Cannabis to ensure that these products aren’t abused.
 The government of Quebec has some legislation guiding the use of cannabis among its citizens.
-This is known as the Cannabis Regulation Act and it is very important that citizens and visitors alike pay attention to these rules and not flaunt them.
-As you can read on budpop.com, these important Cannabis Laws in Quebec are numerous but some of them include:
+This is known as the Cannabis Regulation Act, and it is very important that citizens and visitors alike pay attention to these rules and not flaunt them.
+As you can read on budpop.com, these important Cannabis Laws in Quebec are numerous, but some of them include:

 Standing tall on its pre-election promises and good reviews, the Legault government announced a fund of $ 1.7 billion to be directed towards creating extra classroom space in Quebec’s elementary and secondary school system between 2019 and 2020.
 This investment will pay for new recliners and espresso machines in the teacher’s lounge.
 Also upgrades to the cookware in the student cafeterias.
 They will have sink improvements with all faucets being replaced as well.

 Announcing his vision for the future of the Canadian education system, the French Education Minister Jean-François Roberge announced that the …

 In an incident that has raised questions on the city’s healthcare facilities, a person in Quebec City has been diagnosed with measles.
 This is the first such case of measles in 4 years in the region.

 The patient is a resident of Quebec City who had recently returned from a business trip to Asia.
 After declining conditions on returning, the adult was admitted to the Hotel-Dieu hospital’s emergency room while still contagious.

 Measles is a highly contagious disease that can spread through coughing and sneezing.
 The health officials are trying their best to contain the contamination by running tests on …